kuma35/thinking-forth-translate/chapter4.rst

 for 321 we get “CCCXXI.”

 This algorithm works until the digit is 4.
-Now we’ll have to expand our algorithm to cover this exception:
+Now we’ll have to expand our algorithm to cover this exception\:

     Print as many ``ONERS`` as necessary to add up to the value, but if the digit is 4, print a ``ONER`` then a ``FIVER``.
-    Hence, 40 is "XL"; 4 is "IV".
+    Hence, 40 is XL; 4 is IV.

 This new rule works until the digit is 5.
 As we noticed before, digits of five and above begin with a ``FIVER`` symbol.
 So we expand our rule